 - Document the ways in which collaboration goes well with each department and get a clear view of each team’s exact collaborative needs.

-- Have departments that work well together host a workshop to help build remote team relationships in real-time.
+- Have departments that work well together host a workshop to help build remote team relationships in real time.

-Learn how to identify the silos in your organization and implement the 5 step process to increase workplace collaboration by downloading the Workplace Collaboration Worksheet.
+Learn how to identify the silos in your organization and implement the 5 step process to increase workplace collaboration by

 Communicate, Communicate, Communicate

 Establishing open lines of communication is key to keeping collaboration high among remote teams.
 86% of employees and leaders cite a lack of collaboration or ineffective communication for workplace failures.
 The lack of in-person conversations and team meetings makes effective communication methods even more vital for team productivity and engagement.
 Remote teams should aim to over-communicate so that expectations are easily understood.
-Using chat programs, such as Slack, Google Hangouts, and Microsoft Teams, allow communication and information to flow instantly and continuously throughout the day.
+Using chat programs, such as Slack, Google Hangouts, and Microsoft Teams, allows communication and information to flow instantly and continuously throughout the day.

 Video calls should be used for team meetings, weekly check-ins, and daily stand-ups, as well as difficult conversations to address performance and productivity.
 Not being able to see someone’s face or body language impedes communication, which is why video calls should be used when possible.
 Having face-to-face conversations, even virtually, creates a greater feeling of connectedness across teams and is often more efficient when explaining a complex task or working through a problem.
 Here are some tips for running an effective video conference meeting: